 - Placement of an artificial tooth

-Dental implants in Ottawa are considered to be the gold standard for replacing missing teeth or a single tooth due to their long-term health benefits and the improvement in function of the teeth and gums.
-There are several ways dental implants can be used as a replacement for missing teeth.
+Dental implants are considered to be the gold standard for replacing missing teeth or a single tooth due to their long-term health benefits and the improvement in the function of the teeth and gums.
+There are several ways they can be used as a replacement for missing teeth.
 The specific type of implant procedure will be determined by your implant dentist on an individual basis.

-Overall, the dental implant process can take months from beginning to the end.
-A large part of this time is left for healing and letting new bone grow in your jaw.
-In some situations, certain steps can be combined – depending on the specific procedure performed or the materials used.
+Overall, the dental implant process can take months from beginning to end.
+A large part of this time is left for the healing phase and letting new bone grow in your jaw.
+In some situations, certain steps can be combined – depending on the specific procedure performed or the dental implant products and materials used.

 1. When Bone Grafting is Required

-In case your jawbone is too soft or is not thick enough, you may require bone grafting prior to your dental implant surgery.
+In case your jawbone has experienced bone loss or doesn’t have enough bone height, you may require bone grafting prior to your dental implant surgery.
 The chewing action of your mouth is very powerful, and it exerts a lot of pressure on your jaw bone.
 In case the bone is not able to support the implant properly, the dental implant procedure in Ottawa will be likely to fail.
-A bone graft will allow to create a more solid base for the dental implant in Ottawa.
+A bone graft will allow the creation of a more solid base for the implant screw to ensure implant success.